openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    declaration
    access modifier

-A :index:`compile-time error` occurs if direct superclass of a local class is *final*.
+A :index:`compile-time error` occurs if the direct superclass of a local class is *final*.

 A local class cannot be nested.

-A local class and interface declarations are not statements, but must also be immediately contained by a block.
+A local class and interface declarations are not statements but must also be immediately contained by a block.

 .. index::